• Skip to primary navigation

 Benzoyl peroxide

-It’s wise to start with a lower concentration of benzoyl peroxide.
-Higher concentrations are not necessarily more effective but may irritate your skin.
-Benzoyl peroxide is often used in tandem with salicylic acid to treat whiteheads.
+This medication is available in a variety of strengths.
+It’s best to start with a lower concentration as higher concentrations are not necessarily more effective and may irritate your skin.
+Benzoyl peroxide is also used in tandem with salicylic acid for optimal results.

 Salicylic acid